 - The child is in need, and should be assessed under Section 17 of the Children Act 1989;

 - Any services are required by the child and family and what type of services; and

 - Further specialist assessments are required in order to help the local authority to decide what further action to take.

 If the social worker is unable to determine whether the statutory threshold is crossed and there are concerns that further information from other professionals is required without the consent of a person with parental responsibility, there has to be clear rationale recorded on the electronic file as to why consent is being dispensed with for other agency checks to be undertaken.

 4. Screening Process

-The process of Referrals must include screening against the threshold for targeted Early Help and Children in Need and must include internal electronic database and agency checks to establish whether the family is previously known, and whether there is a Child Protection Plan in relation to the child and/or whether the child is Looked After.
+The process of Referrals must include screening against the Bradford Continuum of Need and Threshold Document to establish the overall risks to the child alongside whether the family is previously known, and whether there is a Child Protection Plan in relation to the child and/or whether the child is Looked After.